Orbital Pumping by Magnetization Dynamics in Ferromagnets

-Recent terahertz spectroscopy experiments have also revealed that ferromagnetic Ni can generate the OAM as it is excited by a pump laser~\cite{Wang2023, Seifert2023, Xu2023a}.
+Recent terahertz spectroscopy experiments have revealed that ferromagnetic Ni can generate the OAM by laser extiation~\cite{Wang2023, Seifert2023, Xu2023a}.
 Although the dynamics of magnetic moments is incoherent, which is different from the ferromagnetic resonance, we remark that the DC component projected onto the precession axis does not cancel as it is phase-independent~(Fig.~\ref{fig:orbital_pumping_schematics}).
 Thus, our results imply that excitation of incoherent magnons by laser or temperature can induce OAM.
-In particular, we predict that when the gradient of such excitation is present, so-called \emph{orbital Seebeck effect} can appear by a similar mechanism of the orbital pumping.
+In particular, we predict that when the gradient of such excitation is present, so-called \emph{orbital Seebeck effect} may appear by a similar mechanism of the orbital pumping.
 Recently, El Hamdi \emph{et al.} have shown that a temperature gradient can generate orbital currents, which is electrically measured via the inverse orbital Edelstein effect~\cite{ElHamdi2023}.
 The experiment suggests that 6 percents of the OAM is injected compared to the spin for ferromagnetic Permalloy, which is in reasonable agreement with our calculation (Tab.~\ref{tab:ratio}).

-Meanwhile, in ferromagnets with low crystal symmetry, another mechanism that enables to induce the OAM from the thermal fluctuation of magnetic moments is via magnon-mediated chirality~\cite{Zhang2020}, which can result in an anomalous behavior of the $g$-factor as a function of the temperature~\cite{Alahmed2022}.
-Another way to generate the OAM by magnetization dynamics is to combine the spin pumping or the spin Seebeck effect with the spin-to-orbital conversion, which can be achieved by adding an insertion layer with strong SOC such as Pt.
-This idea was demonstrated in recent experiments~\cite{Santos2023, Xu2023b}.
+In ferromagnets with low crystal symmetry, another mechanism that enables to induce the OAM from the thermal fluctuation of magnetic moments is via magnon-mediated chirality~\cite{Zhang2020}, which can result in an anomalous behavior of the $g$-factor as a function of the temperature~\cite{Alahmed2022}.
+The OAM can also be generated by combining the spin pumping and the spin-to-orbital conversion, which can be achieved by adding an insertion layer with strong SOC such as Pt~\cite{Santos2023, Xu2023b}.

 In conclusion, we have developed a theoretical formalism that describes the orbital pumping in ferromagnets.
 Unlike the spin pumping, the orbital pumping crucially depends on the SOC.
-We have performed first-principles calculations on ferromagnetic Fe, Co, and Ni for quantitative estimation of the magnitude.
+We have performed first-principles calculations on ferromagnetic Fe, Co, and Ni for quantitative estimation of the orbital pumping.
 The results shows that the orbital pumping is strongest in Ni and weakest in Fe, whose magnitude ranges from 5 to 15 percents compared to the magnitude of the spin pumping.
 Our work opens the possibility of generating the OAM by magnetization dynamics and serves as a guideline for experiments.